chart

 bool |

-App config | Allows the control's main value to be automatically propagated. |
+App config | Determines whether the control's value is automatically reflected in the bound application variable. |

 active |

-True | Indicates if this component is active. |
+True | Indicates if this element is active. |

 id |